msoute/vertx-deploy-tools/README.md

 * static artifacts : static content, sites etc that are extracted to a specified location on the target host
 * applications : Vert.x applications.

-To instruct the plugin to deploy an artifact (module, artifact or config) it only needs to be added as a dependency to the pom.xml.
+To instruct the plugin to deploy an artifact (application, artifact or config) it only needs to be added as a dependency to the pom.xml.
 The plugin ignores all dependencies specified in parent poms or transitive.

 ### Vert.x Application artifact
     ...